With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreNew Vitae Wellness And Recovery is a mental health clinic in Lehigh County, Pennsylvania, located at 16 South Main Street, 18951 zip code.
-New Vitae Wellness And Recovery offers outpatient treatment and partial hospitalization/day treatment.
-New Vitae Wellness And Recovery provides integrated dual diagnosis disorder treatment, couples/family therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-New Vitae Wellness And Recovery also supports veterans, seniors or older adults and people requiring dual diagnosis treatment.
-Some other services provided by New Vitae Wellness And Recovery include diet and exercise counseling, psychosocial rehabilitation services and suicide prevention services.
+Learn MoreNew Vitae Wellness And Recovery is a mental health facility in Lehigh County, PA, located at 16 South Main Street, 18951.
+New Vitae Wellness And Recovery provides outpatient treatment and partial hospitalization/day treatment.
+New Vitae Wellness And Recovery provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+New Vitae Wellness And Recovery also supports LGBT, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at New Vitae Wellness And Recovery include mentoring/peer support/consumer-run services, education services and family psychoeducation.

-Learn MoreRobbins Bower Crisis Residence is a mental health treatment clinic in Lehigh County, Pennsylvania, located at 910 East Emmaus Avenue, 18103 zip code.
-Robbins Bower Crisis Residence provides telemedicine/telehealth and residential treatment.
-Robbins Bower Crisis Residence provides behavior modification, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, young adults and adults.
-Robbins Bower Crisis Residence also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
-Additional services provided by Robbins Bower Crisis Residence consist of illness management and recovery and suicide prevention services.
+Learn MoreRobbins Bower Crisis Residence is one of mental health facilities in Lehigh County, Pennsylvania, located at 910 East Emmaus Avenue, 18103 zip code.
+Robbins Bower Crisis Residence provides residential treatment and telemedicine/telehealth.
+Robbins Bower Crisis Residence provides psychotropic medication, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Robbins Bower Crisis Residence also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
+Additional services provided at Robbins Bower Crisis Residence include illness management and recovery and suicide prevention services.

-Learn MoreNortheast Treatment Centers is a mental health facility in Lehigh County, PA, located at 44 East Broad Street, Suite 020, 18018.
+Learn MoreNortheast Treatment Centers is a mental health treatment clinic in Lehigh County, Pennsylvania, located at 44 East Broad Street, Suite 020, 18018 zip code.
 Northeast Treatment Centers provides outpatient treatment.
-Northeast Treatment Centers provides integrated dual diagnosis disorder treatment, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Northeast Treatment Centers provides cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
 Northeast Treatment Centers also supports people requiring dual diagnosis treatment.

-Learn MoreWilkes Barre Vamc Allentown Outpatient Clinic is one of mental health facilities in Lehigh County, Pennsylvania, located at 3110 Hamilton Boulevard, 18103 zip code.
+Learn MoreWilkes Barre Vamc Allentown Outpatient Clinic is a mental health facility in Lehigh County, PA, located at 3110 Hamilton Boulevard in the 18103 zip code.
 Wilkes Barre Vamc Allentown Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Wilkes Barre Vamc Allentown Outpatient Clinic provides trauma therapy, couples/family therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Wilkes Barre Vamc Allentown Outpatient Clinic also supports LGBT, people with serious mental illness and people with trauma.
-Additional services provided at Wilkes Barre Vamc Allentown Outpatient Clinic include psychosocial rehabilitation services, case management and family psychoeducation.
+Wilkes Barre Vamc Allentown Outpatient Clinic provides dialectical behavior therapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Wilkes Barre Vamc Allentown Outpatient Clinic also supports seniors or older adults, people with HIV or AIDS and people with Alzheimer's or dementia.
+Additional services offered by Wilkes Barre Vamc Allentown Outpatient Clinic consist of family psychoeducation, case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.